 At this time, it’s a good idea to plan the details regarding your total shoulder replacement surgery, such as transportation and post-surgery care.
 Ask questions!
 If you’re unsure about something, make sure you inquire with your surgeon or doctor about the matter.
 Doing so now will make total shoulder replacement rehabilitation even smoother.

 And keep doing your exercises for total shoulder replacement rehab.
 Again, these will ensure success after surgery and potentially make your recovery less painful or troublesome.
-Further, it’s critical to follow all advice and instructions given to you by your healthcare professional in the days leading up to your total shoulder replacement surgery.
+Further, it’s critical to follow all advice and instructions given to you by your healthcare professional in the days leading up to your shoulder replacement surgery.

 What to Expect During Total Shoulder Replacement Surgery

 When the day of your surgery arrives, questions like “how painful is total shoulder replacement surgery?” may be top of mind.
 In general, you may be fully sedated or a local anesthesia may be applied to the area so there is little-to-no pain involved.

 During surgery, essentially the ball of the humerus bone, your upper arm bone, is replaced with a metal ball.
 This area and the socket also receive a plastic covering, acting as protection like cartilage tissue.
 The time it takes to complete total shoulder replacement surgery is often around 3 hours.

 Will I Stay in the Hospital After Surgery?